|

 53% in 2008.

-For Ernst Elsenhans, socialism does not mean dispossession or leveling down
+For Ernst Elsenhans, socialism does not mean dispossession or leveling down, but rather that every person should earn their living through work.
+In addition,

-needs two jobs to earn his/her living or depend, while working, on additional
+needs two jobs to earn his/her living or to depend on, while working, additional

 government money supplements.
 The victims are young people, single parents and